Bladder Control Problems in Women (Urinary Incontinence)

 Stopping Smoking.
 People who smoke should stop.
 Quitting smoking at any age promotes bladder health and overall health.
 Smoking increases a person’s chances of developing stress incontinence, as it increases coughing.
 Some people say smoking worsens their bladder irritation.
 Smoking causes most cases of bladder cancer.
 People who smoke for many years have a higher risk of bladder cancer than nonsmokers or those who smoke for a short time.3 People who smoke should ask for help so they do not have to try quitting alone.
 Call 1–800–QUITNOW (1–800–784–8669) for more information.

 Bladder training.
 Bladder training is changing urination habits to decrease incidents of UI.
 Based on a woman’s bladder diary, the health care professional may suggest using the bathroom at regular timed intervals, called timed voiding.
 Gradually lengthening the time between trips to the bathroom can help by stretching the bladder so it can hold more urine.
 Recording daily bathroom habits may be helpful.
-More information is provided in the NIDDK health document, Daily Bladder Diary (80 KB) .
+More information is provided in the NIDDK health document, Daily Bladder Diary (PDF, 80 KB) .

 Pelvic floor muscle exercises.
 Pelvic floor muscle, or Kegel, exercises involve strengthening pelvic floor muscles.
 Strong pelvic floor muscles more effectively hold in urine than weak muscles.
 A woman does not need special equipment for Kegel exercises.
 The exercises involve tightening and relaxing the muscles that control urine flow.
 Pelvic floor exercises should not be performed during urination.
 A health care professional can help a woman learn proper technique.
 More information is provided in the NIDDK health topic, Kegel Exercise Tips.